xenforo-ltd/docs/docs/manual/importing/import-notes-vbulletin.md

 #### Blog attachments

-As with [attachments and avatars](import-notes-vbulletin.md#avatars-and-attachments), if your blog attachments are stored in the filesytem rather than the database, you must provide the full file system path to your blog attachments folder during the import configuration process.
+As with [attachments and avatars](import-notes-vbulletin.md#avatars-and-attachments), if your blog attachments are stored in the filesystem rather than the database, you must provide the full file system path to your blog attachments folder during the import configuration process.

 ### vBulletin 4 with Blog